pauliceia/vgiws/doc/api/layer.md

     - 400 (Bad Request): f_table_name can not have special characters.
     - 400 (Bad Request): f_table_name can not start with number.
     - 401 (Unauthorized): It is necessary an Authorization header valid.
-    - 409 (Bad Request): Conflict of f_table_name.
+    - 409 (Conflict): Conflict of f_table_name.
 The table name already exist.
 Please, rename it.
-    - 409 (Bad Request): Conflict of f_table_name.
+    - 409 (Conflict): Conflict of f_table_name.
 The table name is a reserved word.
 Please, rename it.
+    - 409 (Conflict): The maximum of keywords allowed to a layer are 5.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes:
     - After create the layer, it is necessary to create the feature table.